wuwanahq/wuwana2/CONTRIBUTING.md

 # Contributing to the Wuwana project

 Looking to contribute?
-Welcome here developer friend! 🤓
+Welcome here friend developer! 🤓
 Wuwana is written in PHP and follows the [MVC design pattern](https://en.wikipedia.org/wiki/Model–view–controller) without any framework.

 This basic technology stack choice was made to...